Ambroise Begue: Home United

 In 2015, Begue left France for Singapore, and signed a contract with Singaporean club Home United.
 On 8 May 2015, Begue made his league debut for Home United, in a S.League tie against Geylang United, which ended in a 1–0 loss.
 On 14 May 2015, Begue scored his first goal at the professional level and for Home United in a match against Hougang United, contributing to an eventual 4–0 win.
 On 15 August 2015, Begue scored for Home United against S.League giants, Warriors FC in the second leg of the Singapore Cup quarter finals.
 The final aggregate score recorded 4–1 in a Home United victory after both legs.

 For the 2016 S.League season, Begue was moved from Home United's first team squad to the reserve team playing in the Prime League to adhere to new S.League regulations restricting the quota of foreign players in the first team to a maximum of 3.
 Begue's shirt number was also switched to 27 from the number 18 shirt he wore for the previous season.
 In the first match of the season, Begue scored Home United's first goal of the season in the opener against DPMM FC in the 19th minute.
 The match ended in a 2–1 loss for Home United.

 AS Port-Louis 2000

 Following his release by Home United at the conclusion of the 2016 S.League season, Begue joined AS Port-Louis 2000 in 2017, a club which currently plays in the top football division of Mauritius, the Mauritian Premier League.

+Return to Réunion

+Since 2019, Begue has been playing for clubs in his native Réunion, namely Saint-Denis, Trois Bassins, Parfin de Saint-André and SC Chaudron.